A true visionary when it came to architecture, the 3rd Marquess of Bute’s most ambitious project was also his most personal

 This, of course, was not the first architectural project the 3rd Marquess had overseen, far from it.
 In his lifetime, the Marquess was involved in some 60 building projects, including Cardiff Castle, a project he had begun many years earlier to transform a “semi-reconstructed ruin” into a “Gothic feudal extravaganza”.

-other interests, which can be seen in Mount Stuart’s eclectic interiors.
+The Gothic revival and medieval architecture generally were of interest to the 3rd Marquess, but he had many other interests, which can be seen in Mount Stuart’s eclectic interiors.
 The Marble Hall is a space that requires a sharp intake of breath.
 Made up of 80 different marbles and soaring 80ft high, its level of detailed craftmanship is mesmerising.

 The huge columns connected by arches that point to the star-studded celestial ceiling, is one clue to the Marquess’s fascination with astrology, but there’s more.
 The stained glass windows, each painted with a different sign of the Zodiac and with references to mythology (another of his interests), illuminate spectacularly; the room has been designed so that light hits certain spots at specific times of the day.